EJ Jurich

 Vacuum Tube Amplifier Basics - Second Edition

-The book is laid out with reference sections covering technical information that pertain to vacuum tube circuits.
+This second edition of the book has much of the original book with the addition of a more detailed example of designing and building a vacuum tube amplifier.
+There are 110 concise reference pages covering technical information that pertain to vacuum tube circuits.
 Includes Ohm's law, voltage, current, power, and watts.
 Explains capacitors, series circuits, parallel circuits, voltage dividers, reading circuit drawings, plus other related information.
 Principles of vacuum tube operation and power output are explained.
-Includes the functions of grids, the effect of tube capacitance, tube resistance, heat dissipation, bias, and calculating voltage gain.
+Also includes the functions of grids, the effect of tube capacitance, tube resistance, heat dissipation, bias, and calculating voltage gain.
 Vacuum tube and solid-state power supply design is included.
-An amplifier design example takes you through the steps of fabricating a chassis and designing a Class A stereo amplifier with volume and tone controls.
-The amplifier design example includes high-resolution images.
+The amplifier design example takes you through the steps of fabricating a traditional chassis layout and designing a Class A stereo amplifier (pictured on the book cover).
+Calculating circuit component values is presented with examples.
+High-resolution images illustrate point-to-point wiring.
 Working with electronics and vacuum tube circuits requires some math.
 Circuit calculations in this book use various forms of addition, subtraction, multiplication, and division.
 Formulas are all solvable using a standard 12-digit calculator (requires a square root key).
-Calculations are presented with examples.
 Project circuits with layout drawings include a line amplifier with 25 dB gain, a turntable preamplifier, a 6V6/6L6 Class A monoblock amplifier, a 30-watt monoblock amplifier, and a basic 5-watt guitar amplifier.
-The 30-watt monoblock amplifier is designed for tube rolling using various types of output tubes.
+The 30-watt monoblock amplifier is designed for tube rolling.

 ISBN: 979-8-218-61168-2